yinonov/platforms/apps/smart-contracts/roadmap.md

 -[ ] Clear disclaimers and risk assessment for AI-generated contracts -[ ] Version history and change tracking for contracts

+## Phase 3: Hybrid Approach: Template + AI

+-[ ] Implement hybrid contract creation: start from vetted templates, allow user edits, and use AI only for custom clauses or advanced customization
+-[ ] UI for editing template sections and inserting AI-generated clauses on demand -[ ] Option to review, accept, or reject AI-suggested content before finalizing contract -[ ] Analytics to track usage of templates vs. AI-generated content

-## Phase 3: Collaboration & Workflow
+## Phase 4: Collaboration & Workflow

 -[ ] Break contract generation to sections
 -[ ] Share contract with users